 It’s fun to watch the stats update after a send, but if you sit there obsessing about whether three more people will open the email tonight, email stats will become a lot less fun.
 And so will email marketing.

-Stats can help you learn more about your customers and fans.
 Knowledge is power.
 If a particular theme or subject line consistently gets considerably high stats, you’ll know to create similar content in the future.

 Email stats are almost universally broken up into: